ErfanShm/sentiment-emotion-analysis-app/README.md

-# Practical Sentiment Analysis with DistilBERT
+# Practical Sentiment and Emotion Analysis with DistilBERT and RoBERTa

-Welcome to the Sentiment Analysis Application repository!
-This guide provides a detailed overview of how to run a sentiment analysis tool using both Streamlit and Gradio interfaces.
+Welcome to the Sentiment and Emotion Analysis Application repository!
+This guide provides a detailed overview of how to run a sentiment and emotion analysis tool using both Streamlit and Gradio interfaces.
 This project demonstrates how to integrate advanced AI models with user-friendly interfaces for practical natural language processing tasks.

-- **Script Folder:** This repository contains the scripts required to run the sentiment analysis application with both Streamlit and Gradio.
+- **Script Folder:** This repository contains the scripts required to run the sentiment and emotion analysis application with both Streamlit and Gradio.

 ## Overview

-This sentiment analysis application utilizes the `distilbert` model fine-tuned on the SST-2 dataset to classify text as positive or negative.
+This application utilizes the `distilbert-base-multilingual-cased-sentiments-student` model for sentiment analysis and the `roberta-base-go_emotions ` model for emotion detection.
+The sentiment analysis covers three categories: positive, negative, and neutral, while the emotion detection identifies the top six emotions with corresponding scores.

 The application provides two interfaces:

-- **Streamlit Interface**: For a web-based interactive experience.
+- **Streamlit Interface**: For a web-based interactive experience with additional features.
-- **Gradio Interface**: For a quick and easy web-based demo.
+- **Gradio Interface**: For a quick and easy web-based demo with suggestion capabilities.

 This guide covers: